QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei: Introduction

 In this paper, we study the dynamics of \textit{ablated stellar debris} -- material stripped from a stellar-EMRI undergoing repeated collisions with the underlying disk -- a scenario first discussed in \cite{Yao_2025}.
-Tidal forces stretch the debris to an elongated stream which returns to impact the rotating disk, half an orbit after the previous EMRI+disk collision (see Fig.~\ref{fig:Cartoon_Star_Stream_Disk_Interaction} for an illustration).
+Tidal forces stretch the debris to an elongated stream which returns to impact the rotating disk, half an orbit after the previous EMRI+disk collision (see Fig.~\ref{fig:SchematicOverview} for an illustration).
 We demonstrate that this interaction inevitably produces an energetic emission component that was underappreciated in earlier EMRI+disk models \citep[e.g.,][]{Xian_2021,Linial_Metzger_23,Franchini_23,Tagawa_23}, but which may dominate the observed signal (as was speculated in \citealt{Yao_2025}).
 This revised paradigm appears to naturally resolve, at least qualitatively, some of the observational puzzles listed above.

-The paper is structured as follows: We introduce the basic model components in \S \ref{sec:Components}, before discussing the dynamics and evolution of the ablated stellar debris, its tidal evolution to an elongated stream and its impact with the disk in \S \ref{sec:Debris_and_stream}.
-Section \S \ref{sec:Observables} is dedicated to the observable signatures of EMRI+disk and debris stream+disk interactions.
-We address the radiative efficiency of the process and its implications concerning the emitted temperature in \S \ref{sec:Efficiency}, and consider the implications of certain assumptions about the disk structure in \S\ref{sec:DiskModels}.
-We discuss the results and conclude in Section \S \ref{sec:Discussion}.
+The paper is structured as follows: We introduce the basic model components in \S \ref{sec:Components}, before discussing the dynamics of the ablated stellar debris, its tidal evolution to an elongated stream and its impact with the disk in \S \ref{sec:Debris_and_stream}.
+Section \S \ref{sec:Observables} is dedicated to the observable signatures of EMRI+disk and debris-stream+disk interactions.
+We address the radiative efficiency of the process and its implications concerning the emitted temperature in \S \ref{sec:Efficiency}, and address consequences of the assumed disk structure in \S\ref{sec:DiskModels}.
+We discuss the key results and conclude in Section \S \ref{sec:Discussion}.